 - Candidates accepted for admission to the program will have earned a bachelor’s or higher degree prior to enrollment from a regionally accredited institution.

-- Applicants must provide official transcripts from all educational institutions attended where a degree was conferred.
+- Applicants must provide official transcripts from the institution attended where their highest degree was conferred.

 - Applicants to the Certificate program must demonstrate Board of Certification (BOC) certification as an athletic trainer.